dwjohnston/five-star/README.md

 ### Testing

-My general approach for writing code, and tests, especially for writing new code is:
+My general approach for writing code, and tests, especially for writing new code (where there aren't patterns established) is:

 1. Write the code and get the thing working.
 Work out the things that need to be done.
 2. Start writing tests.
 Find that writing the tests are hard.